isobelpepp/CV/README.md

 **Creativity**

 I have found that coding often requires lateral thinking and an ability to be creative in your solutions.
-This was a skill I honed while studying Philosphy - as a discipline it made one boil down arguments to the smallest part and think of any way that it could break under scrutiny.
+This was a skill I honed while studying Philosophy - as a discipline it made one boil down arguments to the smallest part and think of any way that it could break under scrutiny.
 I have found this has been very useful when it comes to software development in that you have to break down projects into the most simple elements in order to build the bigger picture.

 ## Education